 From travelling the countryside to photograph these old schools, I can tell you that there is a greater proliferation of abandoned schools in more rural and depopulated areas, with a near absence of them in urban centres.
 To begin explaining this let’s start with the establishment of the National Schools Act in 1831.
 Shortly after the establishment of the National Schools Act, Ireland’s population began to decline dramatically, initially triggered by the Great Famine of the 1840s.
 Between 1840 and 1960, the population of the 26 counties of what would become the Republic of Ireland fell from 6.5 million to 2.8 million.
 However, this decline was driven by mass emigration, and birth rates in Ireland during this time were amongst the highest in Europe.
 Because of this fact, despite a dramatically falling population, the need to educate significant numbers of children of school-going age remained.
 New school buildings continued to be required and used.
 There were particular spikes in new-builds after the National Schools Act in 1831, and again 1926 with the School Attendance Act which meant parents were legally obliged to send their children to school for the years between their 6th and 14th birthdays.Continue reading School Days Over: Spaces, Places and Memory→

-Through this time however, professional opportunities for women were, realistically, greatly restricted.
-Nonetheless, Irish girls and women of all social classes, were leaving home to take part in public life – work, schooling, buying and selling, activism and entertainment.
+In the nineteenth and twentieth centuries, professional opportunities for women were, realistically, greatly restricted.
+Nonetheless, Irish girls and women of all social classes were leaving home to take part in public life – work, schooling, buying and selling, activism and entertainment.
 National school teaching was considered a great career opportunity for girls from skilled working-class and small-farming backgrounds in Ireland.
 On-the-job training was sometimes paid, and scholarships were increasingly available.
 Thus, the burden on low-income parents was bearable.

-Unlike other positions in the Civil Service at the turn of the 20th century, National school teaching was a lifelong job; the marriage bar was only introduced in 1933 for those qualifying on or after that date.
-At this time, the National Board put great emphasis on teacher training; Ireland was not short of teachers or schools as anyone could open a school and expect a modest income.
-The figures below indicate the exponential growth in the opening of national Schools through the 1830s and 1840s in Ireland:
+Unlike other positions in the civil service at the turn of the twentieth century, national school teaching was a lifelong job; the marriage bar was introduced only in 1933 for those qualifying on or after that date.
+At this time, the National Board put great emphasis on teacher training.
+Ireland was not short of teachers or schools: anyone could open a school and expect a modest income.
+This work was considered suitable for women, whether single or widowed.
+If they knew how to read and write, they were considered equipped to teach.
+Furthermore, the business of education was thriving through the 19th century; the figures below indicate the exponential growth in the opening of national Schools through the 1830s and 1840s in Ireland:

 Year No. of Schools in Operation